Vitamin D and COVID-19 Research

 What are the expectations and benefits of being a member?

-- Complete at least 300 hours of service.
+- Complete at least 675 hours of service.
 Some evening or weekend hours may be required.
-This position type is a great fit for current undergraduate students looking for a part time AmeriCorps member role during the academic year.
+This position type is a great fit for current undergraduate or graduate students looking for a part time AmeriCorps member role during the academic year.

-- Earn a Segal Education grant in the amount of $1,678.57 that can be applied to student tuition or loans within seven years of completing your year of service.
-If you are older than 55 at the time of service, you can give the education grant to a child or grandchild.
+- Earn a Segal Education grant in the amount of $2,474.27 that can be applied to student tuition or loans within seven years of completing your year of service.

 All members receive: